CyberFlameGO/svnpython/Doc/reference/compound_stmts.rst

 expression, that expression is evaluated, and the clause matches the exception if the resulting object is "compatible" with the exception.
-An object is compatible with an exception if it is the class or a base class of the exception object, a tuple containing an item compatible with the exception, or, in the (deprecated) case of string exceptions, is the raised string itself (note that the object identities must match, i.e. it must be the same string object, not just a string with the same value).
+An object is compatible with an exception if it is the class or a base class of the exception object or a tuple containing an item compatible with the exception.

 If no except clause matches the exception, the search for an exception handler continues in the surrounding code and on the invocation stack.  [#]_